raspibolt/raspibolt/guide/troubleshooting.md

 2018-11-25 19:40:03.107 [INF] LTND: Waiting for wallet encryption password.
 Use `lncli create` to create a wallet, `lncli unlock` to unlock an existing wallet, or `lncli changepassword` to change the password of an existing wallet and unlock it.
 ```

-As this "bitcoin" user session is now occupied by LND, open a second SSH session (shown here with prefix `$2`) with your node and unlock your wallet.
+As this "lnd" user session is now occupied by LND, open a second SSH session (shown here with prefix `$2`) with your node and unlock your wallet.

 ```
-$2 sudo su - bitcoin
+$2 sudo su - lnd
 $2 lncli unlock
 ```